-Schola Magdalena – Gregorian Chant and Polyphony
+Schola Magdalena – Medieval Chant and Polyphony

 In May 2009, Schola Magdalena appeared at St-Viateur Church in Montreal at the invitation of the Gregorian Institute of Canada (GIC).
 The following summer, the ensemble was invited to present a concert in Chicoutimi as part of the GIC’s annual colloquium.
 The singers have also appeared at St. James’ Anglican Church, Stratford, to lead a chant workshop followed by a concert.
 To hear excerpts from the concert, click here for a YouTube video featuring “Ave Regina Coelorum” and a second video featuring “Alma Redemptoris Mater”.

 Listen to a Sample

 Five Motets by Anthony St. Pierre

 Anthony St. Pierre composes in a variety of styles and for diverse media.
 Having started his musical career as a choirboy, he is particularly drawn to sacred vocal music.